Open Water Course

 - Organizing a search and recovery project and a deep dive

-We also offer the PADI Deep Diver and Search and Recovery Diver specialty diver courses along with your divemaster training to help you meet all requirements and to broaden your abilities.
+We also offer the Deep Diver and Search and Recovery Diver specialty diver courses along with your divemaster training to help you meet all requirements and to broaden your abilities.

 You may be able to get college credit or the Divemaster course.